Jimmy Hart: Music

-Before wrestling, Hart, as a teenager, was a vocalist in the 60s band The Gentrys, who had a million selling record with 1965's "Keep on Dancing".
-Before becoming The Gentrys, they were known as just "The Gents."
-Their production manager told them that if they did not change their name, then they would not succeed in the music industry.
-Later, after the leader of the group Larry Raspberry left, Hart took over and they had a few minor hits, most notably "Why Should I Cry" and a cover of Neil Young's "Cinnamon Girl", but were never able to match the success of "Keep on Dancing."
-Hart and the band were successful in the Memphis area nightclub circuit.
-The group was under contract to Stax Records at the time of its bankruptcy, and Stax could not properly promote them.

 During his years in the professional wrestling business, Hart composed many theme songs for wrestlers in the WWF and WCW.
-Some of the wrestlers for whom he composed music were Honky Tonk Man, Jimmy Snuka, Brutus "The Barber" Beefcake, The Rockers, The Hart Foundation, Crush, the Fabulous Rougeau Brothers, Dusty Rhodes, the Legion of Doom, the Nasty Boys, Ted DiBiase, the Mountie, Hulk Hogan, Sting, the nWo Wolfpac, and 3 Count.
+Some of the wrestlers for whom he composed music were Honky Tonk Man, Jimmy Snuka, Brutus "The Barber" Beefcake, The Rockers, The Hart Foundation, Crush, the Fabulous Rougeau Brothers, Dusty Rhodes, the Legion of Doom, the Nasty Boys, Ted DiBiase, the Mountie, Hulk Hogan, Sting, the nWo Wolfpac, 3 Count and Big Boss Man.
 He also composed the themes for SummerSlam '88 (which was later reused as the theme for many early Royal Rumble events) and WrestleMania VI (which was later used for the seventh, eighth, ninth, and tenth events).
-One of Hart's most notable compositions is Shawn Michaels's entrance theme, "Sexy Boy."

-In the late 1980s, Hart released a music album (also available on cassette tape) titled Outrageous Conduct.
-The release consisted of comical songs done in character; such as "Barbra Streisand's Nose" and "Eat Your Heart Out Rick Springfield."
+In the late 1980s, Hart released a music album titled Outrageous Conduct.
+The release consisted of comical songs done in character, such as "Barbra Streisand's Nose" and "Eat Your Heart Out Rick Springfield" (the latter of which would become Hart's solo theme song in WWE).
 In 1995, Hulk Hogan released the album "Hulk Rules, on Select Records."
-Hart, as well as Hogan's then wife Linda, were a part of the band The Wrestling Boot Band and helped write and sing many of the album's songs.
+Hart, as well as Hogan's wife, were a part of the band The Wrestling Boot Band and helped write and sing many of the album's songs.

 Television appearances

 In September 2007, Hart appeared on an episode of The People's Court as a witness for a defendant.
 Hart is a close friend of Hulk Hogan and is featured on many episodes of Hogan's VH1 reality series, Hogan Knows Best.
 Hart was also a judge on Hulk Hogan's Celebrity Championship Wrestling.
 Hart also appears in hair restoration advertisements for Medical Hair Restoration, as a client.
 He also does a comedic women's wrestling show called Wrestlicious, which can be viewed at Wrestlicious.com.
 Hart appeared on the WWE Legends' House.
-Hart has appeared a few times in Hulk Hogan's TV-show Thunder in Paradise.
+Hart has appeared a few times in Hulk Hogan's TV show Thunder in Paradise.
 He also sang the intro music for the episode "Deadly Lessons, Pt.
 1".

-Youtube appearances

-Jimmy Hart is a constant on Life for Sale with real estate investor Ben Mallah — the $250,000,000 Real Estate Mogul.